 Twenty four FTSE 100 companies have already signed up to the scheme, including Diageo, ITV and BT.
 On the first anniversary, the minister has written to the remaining companies, reinforcing her recent challenge to them to sign up to the scheme and to encourage more influential businesses to set the standard on Disability Confident status.

-As of today, all ministerial government departments have achieved Disability Confident Leader status.
+As of today, all the main government departments have achieved Disability Confident Leader status.

 Last week an expert led review into mental health in the workplace, commissioned by the government, recommended that employers adopt 6 ‘mental health core standards’ that lay the basic foundations for an approach to workplace mental health.